the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Still others fell on good earth and gave thirty or twice that or even a hundred times as much food."
 Then he said, "Anyone with ears to hear should hear!"

-When Jesus was alone, the ten and two, along with the people around him, asked about the word pictures.
+When Jesus was alone, the ten-and-two, along with the people around him, asked about the word pictures.
 He replied, "You are allowed to know the hidden things about God's country, but to outside people, everything becomes word pictures.
 You know, 'when they see, they will see but not understand, and when they hear,